trapexit/mergerfs/README.md

 If you don't care about path preservation then simply change the `create` policy to one which isn't. `mfs` is probably what most are looking for.
 The reason its not default is because it was originally set to `epmfs` and changing it now would change people's setup.
 Such a setting change will likely occur in mergerfs 3.

+#### Why does the total available space in mergerfs not equal outside?

+Are you using ext4?
+With reserve for root? mergerfs uses available space for statfs calculations.
+If you've reserved space for root then it won't show up.

 #### Can mergerfs mounts be exported over NFS?

 Yes.
 Due to current usage of libfuse by mergerfs and how NFS interacts with it it is necessary to add `noforget` to mergerfs options to keep from getting "stale file handle" errors.